ExpressLRS/Docs/docs/software/switch-config.md

 | 15  | Aux 2 | - | - | - | Full Res<sup>H</sup> | - |
 | 16  | Aux 2 | - | - | - | Full Res<sup>H</sup> | - |

-**Swith Position / Channel Resolution**
+**Swith Position / Channel Resolution**<br>
-Full Res = 10-bit or 1024 positions for full resolution for a PWM between 988 to 2012 128-pos = 7-bit which is 12.5% the resolution of 10-bit
+Full Res = 10-bit or 1024 positions for full resolution for a PWM between 988 to 2012<br>
+128-pos = 7-bit which is 12.5% the resolution of 10-bit<br>
-16-pos = 4-bit which is good for flight modes, flaps, gear, etc.
+16-pos = 4-bit which is good for flight modes, flaps, gear, etc.<br>
-6-pos = 3-bit which is good for flight modes, flaps, gear, etc.
+6-pos = 3-bit which is good for flight modes, flaps, gear, etc.<br>
-2-pos	= 1-bit for Arm (see the description below of why this is important for safety and performance)
+2-pos	= 1-bit for Arm (see the description below of why this is important for safety and performance)<br>

 **Packet Frequency - 50Hz, 150Hz, etc**

-**Channel Update Rate versus Packet Frequency** **Bold** - Every packet includes this channel (So a 150hz Packet Freq = 150hz Channel Update Rate) H - Half Speed - Every other packet includes this channel (So a 150hz Packet Freq cut in half = 75hz Channel Update Rate) RR - Round Robin - Channel waits its turn to be sent in a packet (So a 150hz Packet Freq sent every 7th packet = 22 hz Channel Update Rate)
+**Channel Update Rate versus Packet Frequency**<br>
+**Bold** - Every packet includes this channel (So a 150hz Packet Freq = 150hz Channel Update Rate)<br>
+H - Half Speed - Every other packet includes this channel (So a 150hz Packet Freq cut in half = 75hz Channel Update Rate)<br>
+RR - Round Robin - Channel waits its turn to be sent in a packet (So a 150hz Packet Freq sent every 7th packet = 22 hz Channel Update Rate)<br>

 # Detailed Description of Switch Configs